 Like the markets, life doesn’t move in a linear fashion.
 There will always be setbacks, unexpected hurdles, even a global pandemic.
 So if you’ve only saved the bare minimum or haven’t invested outside of your 401(k), you may find yourself in a tough spot if (or perhaps when) things don’t go according to plan.

 The easiest way to save money is to spend less money.
 Having high fixed expenses relative to your income not only makes saving more difficult while you’re working, but it also affords you the least flexibility if you suddenly lose your job.
+Of course, the best time to prepare your finances for a recession is before one happens, but it may not be too late to try and right the ship.

 Managing your investments during a bear market or a recession